 6. Computacional Integrity (ZK-SNARKs)

-The ZK Shield Proxy: This mathematical validation (verifyZkReceipt) is fundamentally secured and performed natively by both the SDK’s NmpClient and the universal NmpMcpBridge.
+The ZK Shield Proxy: This mathematical validation (verifyZkReceipt) is fundamentally secured and performed natively by both the SDK’s LiopClient (via client.verifier) and the LiopMcpRouter.
 These components act as a Zero-Trust Shield, automatically isolating compromised environments and blocking the delivery of adulterated execution payloads back to the calling LLM framework.